Green Surgery Challenge

 Green Surgery Challenge Project Funders

-The Green Surgery Challenge is funded with gold sponsorship from NIHR MedTech Co-operative in Surgical Technologies and Elemental Healthcare, silver sponsorship from Royal College of Surgeons England and Royal College of Surgeons Edinburgh, bronze sponsorship from the AHSN Network and Vanguard Medical Remanufacturing, and partners, the Sustainable Healthcare Coalition, the Association for Perioperative Practice, and Brighton and Sussex Medical School.
+The Green Surgery Challenge is brought to you by the Centre for Sustainable Healthcare, supported by Gold Funders and Sponsors NIHR MedTech Co-operative in Surgical Technologies and Elemental Healthcare, Silver Sponsors Royal College of Surgeons England and Royal College of Surgeons Edinburgh, Bronze Sponsors the AHSN Network, Vanguard Medical Remanufacturing, and Bowa Medical UK, and partners, the Sustainable Healthcare Coalition, the Association for Perioperative Practice, and Brighton and Sussex Medical School.

 We welcome offers of additional sponsorship from other organisations, which would enable the Challenge to significantly deepen its impact.
 For more details on becoming a project sponsor, please contact: Vee Mapunde, Programme Director, NIHR Medtech Co-operative in Surgical Technologies at firstname.lastname@example.org